Coder731/Portfolio_Project_1/README.md

     </tr>
 </table>

-#### Second Table  of Wireframe Rough Plan Sketch made in using Balsamiq: Videos ideas for tech event 1, 2 and 3
+#### Second Table  of Wireframe Rough Plan made using Balsamiq: Videos ideas for tech event 1, 2 and 3
 <table>
     <tr>
         <td><a href="assets/images/14_wireframe_for_videos.png" target="_blank">